- The Fiscal

 - What You

-The increase in the cumulative deficit reflects a $169 billion increase in outlays partially offset by an $88 billion increase in revenues.
+The cumulative deficit for the first five months of FY21 was $422 billion larger than it was through the first five months of FY20.
+The increase in the cumulative deficit reflects a $492 billion increase in outlays that was only partially offset by a $70 billion increase in revenues.